Brandenquality/HereITestThings/README.md

 #include "main.h"
 extern UART_HandleTypeDef huart2;
 ```
+> **Note:** You might sometimes want to define your variables in other files and you are going to need this for project too.
+If you use the keyword extern
+with the variable that you want in the other files it becomes visible at that file and you dont have to declare exception.
+  Dont add extern keyword in your main.c file .Define it in the file that you want to make it visible and add "main.h" header file in it.

 - Then, we need to start receiving part of UART.
 You can copy and paste the code below.
 Paste this code to **"while(1)"** loop in the main function at the "main.c" file.
 This code check is there a received data or not and then starts the function.
 ```
 unsigned char Res=0;